Find out which is the best VPN to use Facebook and unlock all censored websites in China and in other countries.

 Is it legal to use a VPN in China?

-Which is the best VPN service of 2019 to use Facebook and censored websites in China?
+Which is the best VPN service of 2020 to use Facebook and censored websites in China?
+(September 2020 Update)

-Which is the best VPN service of 2019 to use internet in China?
-VyprVPN is without any doubt the best and most stable.
-I know this for sure because I’m using it right now and, even though the connection with a VPN is slower than the normal, the Internet speed is quite good: 10 Mega (via cavo).
+Which is the best VPN service to use the internet in China?
+VyprVPN is in my experience one of the best.
+I’m using it right now and, even though the connection with a VPN is slower than the normal, the Internet speed is quite good.
 Using VyprVPN it’s very simple.
-Just chose the right subscription for you, log-in and download the App on your devices.
+Just choose the right subscription for you, log-in, and download the App on your devices.
 Really easy.

 VyprVPN: which version should you get?

-From my personal experience I suggest to get the Premium version: with one subscription you can use up to five devices at the same time, (for example Tablet, PC and Smartphone) and you can change protocol if for some reasons the connection doesn’t work.
-Here you can find a great discount for the annual subscription and here a discount for the montly plan.
-Trust me: your money are well spent.
-There’s nothing worse than paying for a VPN service that doesn’t work or that it’s too slow.
-With VyprVPN you won’t face these problems.
+From my personal experience, I suggest getting the Premium version: with one subscription you can use up to five devices at the same time, (for example Tablet, PC, and Smartphone) and you can change protocol if for some reason the connection doesn’t work.
+Here you can find a great discount for the annual subscription and here a discount for the monthly plan.

 How to set up you VyprVPN App